arrowheadapps/strapi-connector-firestore/README.md

         // Disable default flattening
         flattenCore: [],

-        // Allow search and non-native queries on all models (use with caution)
+        // Enable search and non-native queries on all models (use with caution)
         allowNonNativeQueries: true
       }
     }